RockefellerArchiveCenter/reading-room-manual/index.md

 Standardized practices for researchers handling archival materials are described below:
 *	Researchers are limited to one folder at a time.
 They should keep the folder flat on the table with the contents always within the folder, and should turn the pages as if they were turning the pages of a book.
 They should use an Out card to mark the folder’s place in the box.
-*	For nontraditional containers (such as accordion folders or boxes of index cards), the monitor should engage with the researcher about proper placement of the the Out card.
+*	For nontraditional containers (such as accordion folders or boxes of index cards), the monitor should engage with the researcher about proper placement of the Out card.
 *	Researchers may not rearrange the order of materials in folders nor the order of folders in boxes.
 *	They should turn the pages within a folder or bound volume gently.
 *	They should not lean on, write on, fold, bend, fasten, or unfasten archival materials.